Door Repair Handyman in Phoenix, AZ

 How long does door repair take?

 Most adjustments and minor repairs take 45 minutes to an hour.
 Strike plate realignment, weatherstripping replacement, and hinge work fall in that range.
-A full door replacement takes 4 to 6 hours depending on the rough opening condition and whether we're matching existing trim.
+A full door replacement takes 4 to 6 hours depending on the rough opening and whether we're matching existing trim.

 Should I replace my door or repair it?